RedisBloom/RedisBloom/docs/commands/tdigest.byrank.md

 Rank, for which the value should be retrieved.

-0 is the rank of the value of the smallest observation (when there is a single smallest observation)
+0 is the rank of the value of the smallest observation.

-_n_-1 is the rank of the value of the largest observation (when there is a single largest observation); _n_ denotes the number of observations added to the sketch.
+_n_-1 is the rank of the value of the largest observation; _n_ denotes the number of observations added to the sketch.

 </details>